 This model did better at cleaning close to edges, with its round shape precluding any stellar performance at cleaning carpets.
 However, this vacuum would fling a non-trivial amount of debris into the middle of the room, especially with messes like rice or oatmeal, sometimes creating just as much mess as we started with.

 This metric, also worth 10% of the final score for the Ecovacs, ranked each vacuum on how well it did at picking up Fido's or Fluffy's pet hair.
-We spread out a measured amount of hair donated from the local groomer, the tasked each vacuum with picking it up.
-The Deebot did a slightly subpar job, earning a 4 out of 10 for its performance.
+We spread out a measured amount of hair donated from the local groomer, then tasked each vacuum with picking it up.
+The Deebot did a slightly subpar job, earning a 3 out of 10 for its performance.